zilishen/documentation/content/includes/nginx-plus/usage-tracking/view-nginx-plus-count.md

 docs:
 ---

-Follow these steps to view and export the list of instances that have successfully registered with Instance Manager:
+Follow these steps to view and export the list of NGINX Plus instances that have successfully registered with Instance Manager:

 1. {{< include "nim/webui-nim-login.md" >}}
 1. On the left menu, select **NGINX Plus**.